lucretiomsp/phausto/README.md

 ## Requirements
 ### Only working for Mac Silicon at the moment!
-### Clone tis repo in Pharo with ICeberg and load the Phaust package
+### Clone tis repo in Pharo with Iceberg and load the Phaust package
-#### A copy of the librariesBundle must be copied in your documents/Pharo/images/yourPhaustimage
+#### Open the fuastLibraries.dmg and copy of the librariesBundle folder in your documents/Pharo/images/yourPhaustimage

 ## Code example